niklasnolte/MonotonicNetworks/README.md

 The `SigmaNet` class is a deprecated class that is equivalent to the MonotonicWrapper class.

 The `RMSNorm` class is a class that implements the RMSNorm normalization layer.
-It can help when training a model with many Lipschitz constrained layers.
+It can help when training a model with many Lipschitz-constrained layers.

 # Examples
 Checkout the `Examples` directory for more details.
-Specifically, `Examples/flower.py` shows how to train a Lipschitz Monotonic Network to regress on a complex decision boundary in 2D (under [Lipschitz NNs can describe arbitrarily complex boundaries](#lipschitz-nns-can-describe-arbitrarily-complex-boundaries)), and `Examples/Examples.ipynb` for the code used to make the plots under [Monotonicity](#monotonicity) and [Robustness](#robustness).
+Specifically, `Examples/flower.py` shows how to train a Lipschitz Monotonic Network to regress on a complex decision boundary in 2D (under [Lipschitz NNs can describe arbitrarily complex boundaries](#lipschitz-nns-can-describe-arbitrarily-complex-boundaries)), and `Examples/Examples_paper.ipynb` for the code used to make the plots under [Monotonicity](#monotonicity) and [Robustness](#robustness).

 ## Monotonicity
 We will make a simple toy regression model to fit the following 1D function